kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md

             namespace: $NAMESPACE
         EOF
         ```
-        >**NOTE:** While using default configuration, certificates with the ACME issuer are usually valid for 90 days and automatically renewed 60 days before their validity expires.
+        >**NOTE:** While using the default configuration, certificates with the ACME issuer are usually valid for 90 days and automatically renewed 60 days before their validity expires.
 Use the `--issuer.renewal-window` command line parameter to adjust the time window between the renewal and the expiration of a certificate.
 For more information on Gardener Certificate Management, read the [Gardener documentation](https://github.com/gardener/cert-management#requesting-a-certificate).

      * To check the certificate status, run: